fingoldo/entropies/README.md

-# Telling structured apert from random by means of entropies!
+# Telling structured apart from random by means of entropies.